firebase/firebase-ios-sdk/ZipBuilder/Template/README.md

 "(~> X)" below means that the SDK requires all of the frameworks from X. You should make sure to include all of the frameworks from X when including the SDK.

-NOTE: If you are upgrading FirebaseAnalytics from before Firebase 5.5.0,
-      `FirebaseNanoPB` has been renamed to `MeasurementNanoPB`.
-After you add `MeasurementNanoPB` to your project, please remove `FirebaseNanoPB` as it no longer provides any functionality.

 __INTEGRATION__
 # Samples